AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-Again, we get full flexibility of the validation.
-We can throw any exception we want with any message.
-With refined types, we'd have to apply the validation of the last constraint in constructor anyway.
-This is also true for any other validation of our aggregate after we apply some domain logic on it.
+With this approach, we have complete flexibility in validation.
+We can throw any exception we like, with a custom message that fits the context.
+With refined types, we’d still need to do the last bit of validation inside the constructor anyway.
+This pattern holds true for any other aggregate validation after performing domain logic.

 > Some of you might suggest introducing a separate type for each possible configuration, that'd also prevent us from
 > creating an invalid state.
 While for some domains it's possible, for others it may be
 > impractical.
 [Here](https://virtuslab.com/success-stories/car-configurator-modernization/) is an example of a domain
 > in which validation of the whole configuration was one of the main concerns because the number of parameters was so
 > huge.
-> {: .prompt-info }
+{: .prompt-info }

 ### Backward/forward compatibility of models